Scout players in person, suggests Ismail Zakaria to Malaysian clubs | Goal.com

 They would do well to heed the advice of experienced Malaysian coach Ismail Zakaria.

-In an interview with the Malaysia Football League (MFL), the trainer spoke of the importance of more-involved scouting approaches.
+In an interview with the Malaysian Football League (MFL), the trainer spoke of the importance of more-involved scouting approaches.

 As the head coach of the now-defunct Sime Darby FC from 2010 to 2015, he had been instrumental in introducing several talented foreign players into the country, such as Patrick Ronaldinho, Karlo Primorac and Dilshod Sharofetdinov.